PROGRAMME OFFERING FOR

 INVESTIGATIVE REPORTING

-The serial of one-day seminars is designed to introduce and develop the concept of investigative reporting and how to approach such stories, and to show
+The serial of one-day seminars is designed to introduce and develop the concept of

 what tools are available to help reporters and how to use them.